-4.8 Break command / Stop Periodic Data Acquisition Mode
+4.7 Break command / Stop Periodic Data Acquisition Mode

-The periodic data acquisition mode can be stopped using the break command shown in Table 12.
+The periodic data acquisition mode can be stopped using the break command shown in Table 10.
 It is recommended to stop the periodic data acquisition prior to sending another command (except Fetch Data command) using the break command.
-Upon reception of the break command the sensor will abort the ongoing measurement and enter the single shot mode.
-This takes 1ms.
+Upon reception of the break command the sensor enters the single shot mode, after finishing the ongoing measurement.
+This can take up to 15 ms, depending on the selected repeatability.